castai/docs/docs/guides/spot.md

 #### 2.2.
 Wait several minutes

-Once the deployment is created, it will take up to several minutes for the autoscaler to pick up the information about your pending deployment and schedule the relevant workloads in order to satisfy the deployment needs, such as:
+Once the deployment is created, it will take up to several minutes for the Autoscaler to pick up the information about your pending deployment and schedule the relevant workloads in order to satisfy the deployment needs, such as:

-- This deployment **tolerates spot instances**
+- This deployment **tolerates Spot instances**
-- This deployment **must run only on spot instances**
+- This deployment **must run only on Spot instances**

 ### 3. Spot Instance added

-- You can see your newly added spot instance in the cluster node list.
+- You can see your newly added Spot instance in the cluster node list.

 ![](./spot-instances/040_spot_instance_added.png)